KeyBank Professional Development Center

 Business Development & Entrepreneurship A practical and hands-on approach of the key concepts, tools, and techniques required to launch business development initiatives or new business ventures.
 Learn how to take your dream of starting a business and put it into action.
 In this certificate course, you'll learn everything you need to know about taking an idea from concept to starting a business to scalability and beyond.
 Takeaways will include a complete business plan that will be reviewed by your peers and community & business leaders.

 "Lean isn’t just about process improvements and efficiency.
 It also requires cultivating a culture of respect.
-In this first of a 3-part series on understanding the people side of lean we explore how focusing on staff can help overcome the common obstacles to lean implementation."
-Read more...
+In this third of a 3-part series on understanding the people side of lean we explore how focusing on staff can help overcome the common obstacles to lean implementation."
+See also, part 1 and part 2.

 Speed up the registration process by going online.
 Find the Course Catalog link in the navigation bar at the top of the page.
 Then pay by credit/debit card or submission of a 3rd party payment document online.
 Want to register and pay offline?
 Download the paper registration form to pay by check or money order.